Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

 \paragraph{CONSTANT} This is the simplest possible model.
 It is based on the assumptions that commodities $k \in \mathcal{K}$ are independent and that the demand from observed week $t_0$ is the forecasts for the next $T$ weeks:

-\paragraph{AR} For each commodity, we fit an autoregressive $AR(p)$ process on the training data.
+\paragraph{AR} For each commodity, we fit a \ef{basic} autoregressive $AR(p)$ process on the training data.
 This implies that the commodities are treated as independent.
 We use the estimated coefficients $\hat{\bm{\phi}} = (\hat{\phi}_1, \dots, \hat{\phi}_p)^T$ to compute the forecasts on the test set.
 The multistep forecasts for $t > 1$ are obtained using

 \paragraph{FFNN and RNN} We leverage the capacity of these models to forecast demand for multiple commodities simultaneously.
 As opposed to CONSTANT and AR, they relax the independence assumption on the commodities.
 We build one main neural network architecture described in Figure \ref{fig:nn_draw}.
 It is composed of 2 inputs layers, a stack of hidden dense or recurrent layers and one output layer.
 We consider several variants of this architecture.
 When the layers in the grey square are dense (or feed-forward), it forms the feed-forward architecture (FFNN).
 When the layers are LSTM, it forms the recurrent architecture (RNN).
 The dimension of the output layer is equal to the number of commodities that we predict simultaneously.